Frenchs Forest

-13 kilometres north of the Sydney central business district in the local government area of Northern Beaches Council.
+20 kilometres north of the Sydney central business district in the local government area of Northern Beaches Council.
 Frenchs Forest is part of Sydney's Northern Beaches region and also considered to be part of the Forest District, colloquially known as The Forest by its locals.

 During the 2010s, the suburb underwent rezoning which includes a new hospital, town centre, new relocated high school, 2,200 new homes and $500 million to upgrade the roads around the new Northern Beaches Hospital.

 The rezoning was completed in time for the hospital opening in 2019.

 History

 Aboriginal culture

-Prior to the arrival of the First Fleet in Port Jackson in 1788, the area of land we now know as Frenchs Forest, and surrounding Warringah areas, was the home of the Guringai (Ku-ring-gai) language group of the Garigal Aboriginal clan.
+Prior to the arrival of the First Fleet in Port Jackson in 1788, the area of land we now know as Frenchs Forest, and surrounding Warringah areas, was the home of the Dharug language group of the Garigal Aboriginal clan.
 Evidence of their habitation remains today in the form of rock engravings, rock art, open campsites, rock shelters, scarred trees and middens.
 The word Warringah has many interpretations including "sign of rain", "across the waves" and "sea".